 Bolton Council will work with TfGM and our rail partners to strongly advocate for major improvements to regional rail capacity through North West Manchester and connections to the wider North West region.
-This is essential so greater service frequency and reliability can be achieved, better serving the people of Bolton that depend upon rail travel.
+This is essential so service frequency and reliability can be achieved.